joedanields/RandomQuote-Generator/README.md

 This project was created and designed by **Joe Daniel**.
 Feel free to use it, share it, and make it your own! 🌟

----

-Let me know if you'd like to make any further changes! 😊